RenatoUtsch/compnat/README.md

 # Compiling

-To compile, install [bazel](https://bazel.build/) and OpenMP on your system.
+To compile, install [bazel](https://bazel.build/).
+If on Linux, also install OpenMP on your system.
+It's recommended to run this project on Linux to have the performance improvement from multi-threading.

 Then, run from the root directory:

 ```bash